 I’ve been very honest and said that the matching panel – which recommends (or not) your approval – was one of the most intense experiences in this entire adoption journey.
-I still believe that now, because it’s the hour or so of your life where you are given the opportunity to sell yourself to a panel of experts, by qualification or experience or both, who then recommend whether or not you and this young person should be put together.
+I still believe that now, because it’s the hour or so of your life where you are given the opportunity to sell yourself to a panel of experts, who then recommend whether or not you and this young person should be put together.

-But there’s another little piece of the puzzle that almost felt as intense, perhaps only in my head but all the same … After Panel is the waiting game, where the information is all passed to the Decision Maker, and they have to review it and decide whether or not to go with the recommendation of the Panel.
+But there’s another little piece of the puzzle that almost felt as intense.
+After Panel is the waiting game, where the information is all passed to the Decision Maker, and they have to review it and decide whether or not to go with the recommendation of the Panel.
 Oftentimes they do – Panels are very good at what they do, and in my case, I was fortunate to receive a six-person unanimous verdict – but you never can quite tell.

 But for me, getting a quick decision meant that the introduction plan we had developed could go ahead; if the Decision Maker took their time, then we would be quickly back to the drawing board – and have to delay the plan to tell the young man at the heart of all this.